reddingwebpro/usps-zipcode/README.md

-# usps-zipcode
+# usps_address_validation
-This CLASS is designed to take advantage of the USPS API for looking up the zip code for a given physical address.
+This CLASS is designed to take advantage of the USPS API for looking up the corrected (normalized) address for a given physical address.
 There is very little examples of implementing the USPS API in PHP.

-## Configuration
+# Configuration
 When you instantiate the class, include the API key.
 See the example.php file for usage.
 If you don't have a valid USPS.com API, you can get one free at https://www.usps.com/business/web-tools-apis/welcome.htm

-## Revision History:
+# Revision History:
 * 1.0 Initial Release
-* 1.1 Moved into its own namespace, api key defined when class is instantiated, moved the sample code into it's own file.
+* 1.1 Bugfix 500 error.

-## Misc
+* 2.0 Updated for new USPS API V3 & PHP 8 coding standards

-This is also a test for me as this is the first time I've developed code in the public using git.
-Most code has been for private repositories.
-This testing will be integrated with phpStorm.
+This code was written by request by another developer on phpClasses.org because Streetlayers is going away very soon.

 ## License
 GNU General Public License v3.0 (GNU GPLv3)